 Phi Zeta Research Emphasis Day Call for Abstracts

-To: SVM Faculty, Advanced Studies Students, Professional Students, Post-Doctoral Researchers, House Officers, Residents and Staff
+To: SVM Faculty, Advanced Studies Students, Professional Students, Post-Doctoral Researchers, House Officers, and Residents

-This year, the Phi Zeta Research Emphasis Day will be held on Wednesday, September 28.
-The organizing committee would like to encourage all faculty, post-doctoral researchers, advanced studies students, and professional students to submit abstracts for this event.
+The Phi Zeta Research Emphasis Day will be held on Wednesday, February 24, 2021.
+The organizing committee would like to invite all faculty, post-doctoral researchers, advanced studies students, and professional students to submit abstracts for this event.
 All presentations will be in poster format.
 Although summer scholars do not need to reformat or reprint their posters for Phi Zeta, they do need to submit an abstract.

-Any SVM Graduate, Professional Students or Postdoctoral researchers or non-SVM students mentored by an SVM faculty member.
+SVM Graduate Students, Professional Students, Postdoctoral researchers, or non-SVM students mentored by an SVM faculty member.